NVIDIA/ais-k8s/docs/auth_profile.md

 If you want to control individual access to profiles, see [aisauthprofile_rbac.yaml](../operator/config/samples/aisauthprofile_rbac.yaml) for a sample restricted role.

+## Trust model

+Anyone who can create or edit an `AIStoreAuthProfile` is trusted at the same level as an operator administrator, not at the level of an AIStore client or resource editor.
+Grant the `aisauthprofile-editor-role` accordingly.

 ## Usage

 `AIStoreAuthProfile` can be referenced by any account with RBAC permissions and used by any client to determine auth server connection details.